 In his artwork, Michael Najjar takes a complex critical look at the technological forces shaping and drastically transforming the early 21st century.
 In his artistic practice, he fuses art, science, and technology into visions of future social structures emerging under the impact of cutting-edge technologies.
 His „outer space“ series deals with the latest developments in space exploration and the way they will shape our future life on Earth, in Earth’s near orbit and on other planets.
 The cultural dimension represented by the current transition process towards a larger human presence in space is very much at the center of the series.
 The intimate experience of “living through” situations, which provide the leitmotifs of his art, is vital to the artist.
 This will culminate in the artist´s own flight into space.
 As one of the pioneer astronauts of Virgin Galactic, Michael Najjar will be embarking on SpaceShipTwo on one of its future spaceflights, where he will be the first artist to travel in space.
 Works by Michael Najjar form part of museum, leading corporate and private collections across the world.

-*supersymmetric particles was originally published in the UN 75th anniversary issue of CENTERPOINT NOW "Are we there yet?”, the publication and ©2020 of World Council of Peoples for the United Nations, co-produced with Streaming Museum.
+*supersymmetric particles and europa were originally published in the UN 75th anniversary issue of CENTERPOINT NOW "Are we there yet?", the publication and ©2020 of World Council of Peoples for the United Nations, co-produced with Streaming Museum.